JakovTomasic/no-headache.nix/doc/configuring.md

 firstHostSshPort = 2300;
 ```

-For full config example, see `ssh-from-host` example.
+For a full config example, see the `ssh-from-host` example.

 ## init.script

-A (multiline) string defining bash script to run when VM starts.
+A (multiline) string defining the bash script to run when the VM starts.
-It'll run in the background and you don't have to login into the VM user to start it.
+It'll run in the background, and you don't have to log in into the VM user to start it.
 The script is run as the user.
-This is useful options for automatins scripts.
+This is a useful option for automating scripts.

 You can use standard environment variables in this script.

-NixOS (virtual) machine will start systemd service that runs the script and finishes or crashes with the script.
+NixOS (virtual) machine will start a systemd service that runs the script and finishes or crashes with the script.
-To see systemd service status run `systemctl status script-at-boot`.
+To see systemd service status, run `systemctl status script-at-boot`.
 If error happens or if you use echo inside the init script, run `journalctl -u script-at-boot` to show the full low.

 Default: empty string, no special actions on boot.